 Let us make sure that the tests still run if we run the script directly.
+Note that the command below assumes that you are working in the top level directory protein-number-vs-size.

 '''

-$ python fasta_utils.py
+$ python scripts/fasta_utils.py

 Testing the is_description_line() function...

-Testing the extract_organism_name() function...
+Testing the extract_org_name() function...

 '''